scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 (Set(0), 1, "2", 3.0, List(4)).splitAt(3) // ((Set(0), 1, "2", 3.0), (3.0, List(4)))
 ```

-### Tuples can transform
+### Transforming tuples

 Again, similarly to conversion methods on collections, it is possible to
-transform a tuple into another collection.
+transform a tuple into a collection.

 We have to pay attention to the type of the resulting collection.
 Let's start with the simple case: as its name might hint,